antoniotangarife/Game-Center-Swift/README.md

 /**
     Show Game Center Player

-    With completion for check if player is login in Game Center */ self.gameCenter.showGameCenter { (result) -> Void in
+    With completion check Game Center Window is open */ self.gameCenter.showGameCenter { (result) -> Void in
     if result {